pkozyulina/Toy_variant_caller_for_Inivata/README.md

 If you want to create a different annotation, please run
 >./parse_annotation.py -i [INPUT gene1.bed genen2.bed gene3.bed ...]

-prior to ToySNVcaller.py.
-And after that run ./ToySNVcaller.py with -a flag.
+where gene1.bed - a file with bed coordinates for gene1.
+This script should be run prior to ToySNVcaller.py.
+And after that you can run ./ToySNVcaller.py with -a flag and a new annotation will be provided.

 ## What does it do: